sensu/sensu-docs/content/sensu-go/6.2/operations/deploy-sensu/cluster-sensu.md

 etcd-initial-cluster: "backend-1=http://10.0.0.1:2380,backend-2=http://10.0.0.2:2380,backend-3=http://10.0.0.3:2380"
 etcd-initial-advertise-peer-urls: "http://10.0.0.3:2380"
 etcd-initial-cluster-state: "new"
-etcd-initial-cluster-token: ""
+etcd-initial-cluster-token: "unique_token_for_this_cluster"
 etcd-name: "backend-3"
 {{< /code >}}

 {{% notice important %}}
-**IMPORTANT**: To properly secure etcd communication, replace the default URLs for `etcd-advertise-client-urls`, `etcd-listen-client-urls`, `etcd-listen-peer-urls`, and `etcd-initial-cluster` in the store configurations for your backends with non-default values.
+**IMPORTANT**: To properly secure etcd communication, replace the default URLs for `etcd-advertise-client-urls`, `etcd-listen-client-urls`, `etcd-listen-peer-urls`, and `etcd-initial-cluster` in the store configurations for your backends with non-default values.<br><br>
+Specify the same `etcd-initial-cluster-token` value for all three backends.
+This allows etcd to generate unique cluster IDs and member IDs even for clusters that have otherwise identical configurations and prevents cross-cluster-interaction.
 {{% /notice %}}

 After you configure each node as described in these examples, start each sensu-backend: